 - Obsessively.
 The obsessed parent is intentionally manipulative in aggressively seeking out opportunities to alienate the child from the other parent.
 “When your mom gets mad, I don’t know what she will do to you and I’m afraid for your safety.”
 The obsessed parent is deliberately poisoning the relationship between the child and the other parent.
 This is a consistent and persistent action usually done without any parental remorse for any harm that might come to the child because of it.

 What about the child?
 Children who are the innocent victims of parental alienation fall into two categories: oblivious and hostage.
 The oblivious child is unaware of the alienation efforts by the one parent and even when it is brought to light, still defends the parent.
 However, the hostage child is more aware of the deception but feels powerless to do anything about it.
 Even when confronted, the child defends the parent, although it is not a believable defense.
-The hostage child also shows other behavioral problems which often manifest at school where the child feels freer to release some of the pressure of home.
+The hostage child also shows other behavioral problems which often manifest at a school where the child feels freer to release some of the pressure of home.

 What parental alienation is not.
-Having looked at the definition of parental alienation and the different types of parents and children involved, there are some occasions which may appear to be parental alienation, but they clearly are not.
+Having looked at the definition of parental alienation and the different types of parents and children involved, there are some occasions which may appear to be parental alienation, but they are not.
 The two categories discussed below are child-induced alienation and reverse parental alienation.

 What is child-induced alienation?
 In this case, the child feels unsafe around one parent due to something they have witnessed or experienced.
 This is usually a traumatic event, abuse (physical, mental, emotional, verbal, sexual, spiritual, or financial), neglect, abandonment, and/or substance usage.
 The child makes a conscious choice to avoid said parent due to some dysfunctional action on the parent’s part.
 Even when the “safe parent” encourages the child to engage with the other parent, the child refuses.
 The child wants no part of the unsafe parent and refuses all efforts to bond or attach to the parent.

 What is reverse parental alienation?
-The parent in an effort to enact revenge on the other parent, tries to convince the child of the other parent’s incompetence while also treating the child poorly either through neglect, over-parenting, unfair punishment, and/or abusive behavior.
-In this case, the parent’s intention is to alienate the other parent.
+The parent in an effort to enact revenge on the other parent tries to convince the child of the other parent’s incompetence while also treating the child poorly either through neglect, over-parenting, unfair punishment, and/or abusive behavior.
+In this case, the parent intends to alienate the other parent.
 However, it backfires, and they are alienated by the child instead.
 The child becomes wise to the parent’s methods and often mimics the very same tactics with the parent.
 This quickly escalates into a hostile home environment in which the child is frequently solely blamed, only reinforcing the child’s growing hatred for the parent.
 Meanwhile, the other parent doesn’t have to say or do anything because their ex is doing all of the work unproductively.

 What can be done?
 As soon as any of these behaviors are detected in a child, they should be seen by a therapist who understands parental alienation and is comfortable working with both parents in the process.
 Parental alienation in the obsessive sense is harmful to the child in a long-term situation because it causes the child to trust only the perception of the one parent and not trust the other parent – or worse yet, not trust themselves.
 This is very damaging to a child who will eventually need to be able to rely on their own instincts in dangerous and fearful situations.